My Impression of Uruguay

 The Europe of South America

 Among all the countries in Latin America, Uruguay has the lowest percentage of its population who are indigenous.
 As a buffer zone between empires, Uruguay has historically been a nation of immigration.
 The main wave of mass immigration occurred during the colonial era, with the majority of immigrants coming from Europe.
 Today, nearly nine out of ten Uruguyans identify as of European descent.
 The largest groups would be Spaniards and Italian.
 Similar to Chile and Argentina, these immigrants arrived as the “frontier” of the empire and brought with them the ethnic culture of their motherlands.
+These ethnic identities live on to this day.

 A Progressive Utopia?